ghaliela/NLP-Movie-Rating-Prediction/README.md

-# NLP-Movie-Rating-Prediction
+## NLP-Movie-Rating-Prediction
 Predict movie rating from movie plot

+# Run on Local machine

-To run this code, you can either download it locally and then run it with a python notebook running an R kernel.
+To run this code, you can either download it locally and then run it with an R notebook or an R file.
 Then modify the read csv line to read from your local files.
 The csv file is on the repo.

+# Run on kaggle

 Or you can upload this code to kaggle and link it to the TMDB 5000 Movies dataset.
 Then you can run it directly.